jordipbou/sloth/README.md

 # Sloth — Universal Forth Engine

-**Portable, multi-language virtual machine and ANS Forth implementation for desktops, mobile, embedded and scripting.**
+**Portable, multi-language virtual machine and ANS Forth implementation for that virtual machine for desktops, mobile, embedded and scripting.**

 ---